drflorianberger/TopicsInPhysics/book/week5/einstein.md

 kT = m \mean{v}^2
 $$

 With the kinetic energy $\frac{1}{2} m \mean{v}^2$ this equation implies that twice the kinetic energy must be $kT$.
-This is a very deep insight for equilibrium sytems and formally expressed in the equipartion theorem.
+This realtion is a very deep insight for equilibrium systems and formally expressed in the equipartition theorem.

 A general form for a Hamiltonian (total energy) with $x_n$ degrees of freedom is given by